 You should get out a clear message to your potential users.
 First of all, implement a simple and intuitive design that will help customers understand what products and services are available.
 Also, emphasize the strong points of your website that make it stand out from the market rivals.

 Navigation and user journey are the foundation stones of usability.
 The easier it is to buy products, the more sales are generated.
 Build a simple-to-understand and efficient user flow that will allow your audience to find and purchase the desired accommodation in a few steps.

 You should avoid tons of information on the webpage.
 Otherwise, the users will feel overwhelmed and will likely leave your marketplace without any purchase.
 Create trustworthy photos of products, give a full item description, implement a feature that allows customers to leave comments or reviews for other potential guests.

 Want to know more about the importance of web design for online marketplaces?
 Our article will help you: How UX Design Solves Online Marketplace Issues.

-You are looking for a team that can help you create a high-quality and money-making accommodation marketplace?
-Codica team has built multiple marketplace websites, and we will gladly help to create yours.
+Are you looking for a team that can help you create a high-quality and money-making accommodation rental marketplace?
+Codica team has built multiple marketplace websites, we know exactly how to build a website like Airbnb and we will gladly help to create yours.
 Check our ready works or contact us to discuss your project.